MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/WorldInitializeAfterEventSignal.md

 > [!CAUTION]
 > This class is still in pre-release.
 Its signature may change or it may be removed in future releases.

-Manages callbacks that are run at the initialization of the scripting environment for a World.
+Manages callbacks that are run on the first tick of the World.
 Do note that this event may run multiple times within a session in the case that the /reload command is used.

 ## Methods
 - [subscribe](#subscribe)